 Mississippi Sports Betting

-Mississippi sports betting law establishes a minimum age of 21 to participate and requires customers to place wagers in-person at licensed sportsbooks.
-State law only permits online sports betting in Mississippi to the extent that guests may place wagers from their mobile devices while physically located on casino property.
+State law only permits online sports betting in Mississippi to the extent that guests may place wagers from their mobile devices while located on casino property.
+However, lawmakers have introduced several Mississippi online sports betting bills in recent years to change the law and grant licenses to qualified operators.

 Legal Mississippi Betting Sites